 Here’s a selection of questions and answers that we’ve already helped our customers with.

-No. Our dental products cover you for new conditions that occur once your cover has started.
+Our dental products cover you for new conditions that occur once your cover has started.
 Please also see the ‘What isn’t covered’ question.

 For Dental Cover 10 and 20, to be covered for all other eligible dental treatment under the policy, there is a waiting period of four months before a claim will be accepted.
 For emergency dental treatment no claims will be accepted within the first 14 days of the start date of the policy.

 These waiting periods begin from the policy following the start date of your policy

 Bupa Dental Cover 10 and 20 will cover you for general treatments, emergency dental treatments, dental injuries and oral cancer treatment.
 Your membership certificate shows which dental cover applies to your benefits (Dental Cover 10 or Dental Cover 20) and the maximum annual benefit limits that apply.

 There are certain benefits that will not be covered by your Bupa dental cover.
 For example cosmetic treatments, orthodontic treatments, surgical implants or any dental treatment involving or making use of or in any way related to surgical implants.